-If we judge it necessary to refuse your licence application we will write to you to explain why; you will then have 21 days from the date on our decision letter to provide a response.
+If we decide that it necessary to refuse your licence application we will write to you to explain why; you will then have 21 days from the date on our decision letter to provide a response.
+You can respond through your personal online account (using the ‘Contact the SIA’ form) or by post.
 If we do not receive a response from you within the 21 days the decision to refuse you a licence will automatically take effect.

 The type of information you can provide in your response will depend on which category you fall into in our published licensing criteria.